Walmart to buy Cornershop delivery service for Mexico unit Walmex

-MEXICO CITY (Reuters) - Mexico’s biggest retailer Walmart de Mexico said on Thursday that its parent company Walmart Inc reached a deal to buy Latin American food delivery service Cornershop Inc for $225 million.
+MEXICO CITY, Sept 13 (Reuters) - Mexico’s biggest retailer Walmart de Mexico said on Thursday that its parent company Walmart Inc. reached a deal to buy Latin American food delivery service Cornershop Inc. for $225 million.

 The company, known as Walmex, also said its parent plans to immediately or soon sell Cornershop’s Mexico operations to Walmex.
 Cornershop also operates in Chile.

-“The Cornershop acquisition marks a big step towards achieving our objective of becoming the best omni-channel retailer in Mexico,” Walmex’s Chief Executive Guilherme Loureiro said in a statement filed with the Mexican stock exchange.
+“The Cornershop acquisition marks a big step towards achieving our objective of becoming the best omnichannel retailer in Mexico,” Walmex Guilherme Loureiro said in a statement filed with the Mexican stock exchange.

-Cornershop currently offers deliveries for several formats of Walmex stores, along with various other groceries and specialty food markets.
-The service will remain an “open platform” making deliveries for a “variety of retailers,” Walmex said.

 Walmex will hold a call on the deal, expected to close before the end of the year, with investors at 0930 ET.